aegroto/waybar-groupie/README.md

 The default path to load configuration is ```.config/groupie/config.json```, but it can be overriden by setting the env variable ```GROUPIE_CONFIG_PATH```.

 # Miscellaneous tips
-## Monitor and/or ambient specific configurations
+## Monitor and/or environment specific configurations
 Due to how waybar's custom modules work, the only way is to specify adaptive configurations is to dynamically generate them and override the ```GROUPIE_CONFIG_PATH``` at startup.
 For instance, this can be achieved through the ```envsubst``` command: